Su Luopei (Robert Spence) Written Expression, WS 2024/2025

 In subdirectory D you will find some short screen recordings in which I walk through the slide presentation.

-Subdirectory E contains an exercise to replace what (I hope would have been) an interesting series of class discussions about Texts A, B, C, and D (see the handout from week 01 entitled “Some texts to think about”).
+Subdirectory E contains an exercise that I designed during the pandemic to replace what had previously been an interesting series of class discussions about Texts A, B, C, and D (see the handout from week 01 entitled “Some texts to think about”).
 The exercise is a multiple choice questionnaire with radio buttons (it is possible that you may not be able to see these buttons properly in your browser; you may need to download the file and view it with a PDF viewer – the Adobe Acrobat Reader is recommended).

-Remember that you can work entirely at your own pace for the first four weeks.
-By Week 05 (11 May) you should, however, be in regular contact with me.
+Remember that you can theoretically work entirely at your own pace for the first four weeks.
+By Week 05 (13 November) you should, however, be in regular contact with me.
 If you complete all tasks by the specified dates, it will help me to assess your abilities more accurately and thus to design better materials that will address all of the issues.

 Weeks 5 and 6 will be largely based on studying Texts A, B, C, and D.